nusCS2113-AY1920S1/website/schedule/week9/tutorial-cs2113.md

 1. How is each one done in AB4?
 1. What’s the difference between _unit testing_ and _integration testing_?
 1. What’s the difference between _system testing_ and _acceptance testing_?
+1. Which integration approach is used by the project?

 </question>
 </panel>